did:me Method Specification (v1)

 did:me:<identifier>

-Where <identifier> is the full Bech32-encoded string, including: - the HRP "me"
+Where <identifier> is the full Bech32-encoded string, including:

 Formal representation:

-identifier = Bech32.encode(hrp="me", data=convertBits(entropy[16], 8→5))
+identifier = Bech32.encode(hrp="me", data=convertBits(payload[16], 8-to-5))

 The checksum included in the Bech32 output MUST be preserved, as it provides error-detection and guards against accidental corruption.